 In ’86, my goal was to develop as a communicator and develop my gift to its maximum.
 10 years later, after I got rebuked by Bill Lawrence, my goal is to preach great messages for the glory of God that would be used to transform multitudes of people’s lives.
 Eight years ago, I just started reading and started dreaming.
 I want to learn.
 I want you to do in me and through me – I want to preach great messages for the glory of God that would transform a multitude of people’s lives.
 It’s audacious but for the right reason.
 I think God is looking for people.

-And you know what?
-It upset my life.
-It wasn’t fun.
-It wasn’t easy but it goes back to what’s your purpose?
-What’s your dream?
-What are you going to do with your life?
-Look for God’s intervention.
+You have to look for God’s intervention.
 Dream great dreams.
 I believe He brought you here to birth or grow or expand what He’s been doing in your heart.
-Because the scripture says, “Now to him who is able.”
+Because the scripture says, “Now to Him who is able.”
 To do what?
 “Exceedingly, abundantly beyond what you could even ask or think.
 To Him be the glory in the Church.”